 My own successful business is proof that it is possible to make an extra income (or even a full time one) with a Creative Business.
-The first thing you need to do though, is pick a creative niche.
+The first thing you need to do though, is to choose a creative niche.

 Some people will find this part easy.
 You could be a talented artist who wants to take it to the next level.
 You could have your own pottery wheel in the shed in the back garden and have been practising for years.

-Or, you could be like me, and have no current artistic hobby or interest.
+Or, you could be like me, and, although you have always considered yourself as a ‘crafty’ type, you have no particular hobby or interest.

 I decided to learn how to make jewellery as I was attracted to the array of sparkles and colours when looking at different examples of beaded jewellery online.
 I also felt it wasn’t going to be a difficult craft to learn.

-Here I’ve put together a guide to hopefully help you to choose what type of creative niche to have a go at.
+Here, I’ve put together a guide to hopefully help you choose what type of creative niche would be a good fit for you.

 So, What Things Do You Need To Consider?